jmini/org.eclipsescout.rt.ui.fx/README.md

 You will need to import the plugins from the [GitHub project](https://github.com/BSI-Business-Systems-Integration-AG/org.eclipsescout.demo/) (take the `4.0` branch):
 * `org.eclipsescout.demo.widgets.client`
 * `org.eclipsescout.demo.widgets.shared`

+### org.eclipsescout.rt.ui.fx.parent

+Project containing the `pom.xml` used as parent.

+### aggregator pom

+The `pom.xml` file at the root of the repository is the aggregator pom.
+This means that you can run `maven install` at the root of this repository to build the project.

+Be sure to have a `Java version` bigger than `1.8.0_20` (for Java Fx).
+You can check the java version used by maven on the third line if you add the `-X` option when you run maven.

 Get in touch / bug tracker